abhay39/taskmanager/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Contact

 For any inquiries or feedback, please contact the project maintainer:

-Name: Abhay Kumar Gupta
-Email: abhayguptaak39@gmail.com

-For any inquiries or feedback, please contact the project maintainer: